Ponchest/kotlin/plugins/js-plain-objects/README.md

 }
 ```

-Any JavaScript objects created with this approach are safer because you will have a compile-time error if you use the wrong property name or its value type.
+Any JavaScript objects created with this approach are safer because you will have a compile-time error if you use the wrong property name or value type.

 ## Project structure overview